 Whether we are visiting a continent or a country, our travel motto has always been “spend more time in fewer places“.
 Especially now that we travel with kids.

 We highly recommend instead of racing from one end of Australia to the another, focus on one region or type of vacation.

-Places to visit in Australia
+List Your Top Attractions & Places to Visit in Australia

 With only two weeks up your sleeve, you want to make sure you prioritize the things you want to see in Australia and the type of travel most suited to you.